 Indirect mental health consequences of climate change (e.g., loss of community cohesion, loss of identity, threats to a sense of continuity and sense of belonging) as a result of disruption of social, economic, and environmental determinants that promote mental health (e.g., damage to physical and social infrastructure, physical health effects, food and water shortages, conflict, and displacement from acute, subacute, and chronic climactic changes).

-Overarching psycho-social consequences of global climate change from awareness of the looming threats and current risks and impacts of climate change, including
+Overarching psycho-social consequences of global climate change from awareness of the looming threats and current risks and impacts of climate change, including “climate anxiety”

-Assess. impacts on the public health, medical, and mental healthcare systems due to shifting priorities, budget cuts, budget diversion (e.g., to fire suppression) related to climate change.
+Assess impacts on the public health, medical, and mental healthcare systems due to shifting priorities, budget cuts, budget diversion (e.g., to fire suppression) related to climate change.

 Conduct climate change adaptation and resilience planning with communities and the local and statewide public health system.